-Their son completed his undergraduate degree in Physiology, Development and Neuroscience (PDN) at Cambridge University and is pursuing his postgraduate studies at Cambridge University’s School of Clinical Medicine.
+Their son completed his undergraduate degree in Physiology, Development and Neuroscience (PDN) at Cambridge University and pursued his postgraduate studies at Cambridge University’s School of Clinical Medicine.

 Having an in-depth, personal knowledge of the university means we can really relate to our students’ needs and concerns and provide the personal care and support to help them develop the insights and skills to succeed.

 A world economy no longer pays you for what you know – Google knows everything.
 The world economy pays you for what you can do with what you know.
 Education today is much more about ways of thinking which involve creative and critical approaches to problem-solving and decision-making.

 In addition to high academic grades, universities and employers are increasingly demanding that top performers demonstrate ‘soft skills’ such as critical thinking, creativity, innovation and collaboration.
 Cambridge Dream’s summer school will help learners develop the transferable life skills, which will equip them to excel in the 21st century global economy.

 We apply a 21st Century learning approach to help our students develop these skills, by engaging them in a wide range of STEAM-focused team projects and activities encompassing many new and exciting technologies, such as Virtual Reality, 3D printing, nano-technology and robotics.